mahesh147/Simple-Linear-Regression/README.md

 Y_Pred stores the predicted values of X_Test

-A graph is plotted using the matplotlib.pyplot to visually represent the Linear Regressionmodel.
+A graph is plotted using the matplotlib.pyplot to visually represent the Linear Regression model.